 She received the Bronze Key Award (1983) and the Humanitarian Award (1984) from the National Council on Alcoholism and the Community Service Award from the California Society for the Treatment of Alcoholism and other Drug Dependencies in 1986.
 In 1991 she received an Academic Specialist Award from the U.S.I.A. to teach in Poland.
 More recently, she received the Norman Zinberg Memorial Award from Harvard University (2000), the Clark Vincent Award from the California Association of Marriage and Family Therapists (2001), the Janet Geringer Woititz award from Health Communications, Inc. (2005) and the Miracles Breakfast Constellation Behavioral Health Hope Tribute Award (2013).

-Dr. Brown is a licensed psychologist with over 40 years of clinical experience.
-She is an internationally recognized expert on the trauma and the treatment of alcoholics and their families and is especially well known for her pioneering work in the theory and treatment of adult children of alcoholics and the process of recovery for addicted families.
+Dr. Brown is licensed psychologist with over 40 years of clinical experience.
+She is internationally recognized expert on trauma and the treatment of alcoholics and their families and is especially well known for her pioneering work in theory and treatment of adult children of alcoholics and the process of recovery for addicted families.

-Dr. Brown was a Research Associate at the Mental Research Institute (MRI) in Palo Alto, where she co-directed The Family Recovery Research Project from 1990 to 2000.
-She was also Consulting Director for the Addictions Institute at Alliant International University in San Francisco until 2009.
-She lectures widely, maintains a private practice, and directs The Addictions Institute, an outpatient clinic, headquartered in Menlo Park, California.
+Dr. Brown was Research Associate at Mental Research Institute (MRI) in Palo Alto, has co-directed The Family Recovery Research Project from 1990 to 2000.
+As Consulting Director for Addictions Institutes these Alliant International University in San Francisco until 2009.
+She lectures widely, maintains private practice, and direct The Addictions Institute, outpatient clinic, headquartered in Menlo Park, California.